11. Back calculation of Effective Lens Position (ELP)

 The relationship between the thick lens position ELPT and the anatomical lens position of the IOL (ALP for anterior lens position) is expressed as follows:

-As we know the characteristics of the cornea thanks to the preoperative biometry, as well as those of the inserted IOL, we can calculate the value of these segments to obtain the ALP.
+As we know the characteristics of the cornea thanks to the preoperative biometry and those of the inserted IOL, we can calculate the value of these segments to obtain the ALP.

 Finally, the internal lens position (ILP: distance between the vertex of the corneal posterior surface and the anterior surface of the IOL) is given by: